About

 Shalin Jyotishi joins EdSurge and an expert panel at the 2024 SXSW Festival in Austin, Texas.

-A seasoned industry analyst and commentator, Shalin’s subject matter expertise have appeared in dozens of media outlets including NPR, U.S. News & World Report, Fast Company, Politico, Washington Post, Financial Times, USA Today, InsideHigherEd, and the Chronicle of Higher Education.
-A sought-after speaker and facilitator, Shalin has delivered more than 500 invited keynotes, presentations, and talks for corporate, academic, policy, media, and non-profit leaders and for general audiences on high-level stages, including at Davos, United Nations, OECD, World Bank, U.S. National Academies, SXSW, ASU-GSV, and the Education Writers Association.
+A sought-after speaker and facilitator, Shalin has delivered more than 500 invited keynotes, presentations, and talks for corporate, academic, policy, media, and non-profit leaders and for general audiences on high-level stages, including at Davos, United Nations, OECD, the World Bank, U.S. National Academies, SXSW, ASU-GSV.

-Shalin has been appointed to advisory boards for the U.S. National Science Foundation, MIT’s Science Policy Review, UN International Telecommunications Unions, International Economic Development Council, American Enterprise Institute, George Washington University’s Institute for Public Policy, Georgetown University’s Center on Security and Emerging Technology, Apprenticeships for America, New America’s Community College Workforce Transformation & Implementation Cohort, Credential Engine, and Arizona State University’s Future of Being Human Initiative.
+Shalin has been appointed to advisory boards for the Bipartisan Policy Center, Education Writers Association, U.S. National Science Foundation, MIT Science Policy Review, UN International Telecommunications Unions, International Economic Development Council, American Enterprise Institute, George Washington University’s Institute for Public Policy, Georgetown University’s Center on Security and Emerging Technology, Strada Education Foundation’s Credlens, and Arizona State University’s Future of Being Human Initiative.

-Previously, Shalin was the first civil society Fellow on the AI team at the World Economic Forum where he led research and storytelling around improving job quality through AI, years before ChatGPT was introduced.
+Previously, Shalin was the first civil society Fellow on the AI team at the World Economic Forum, where he pioneered the forum’s research and storytelling portfolio focused on AI and job quality, years before ChatGPT was introduced.
 He was also a Visiting Scholar in Science and Technology Policy at the American Association for the Advancement of Science, the world’s largest membership association of scientists, where he conducted research and co-authored a book on science and technology policy (Forthcoming MIT Press).